 Challenge 3: Expired VODs

-Problem: Twitch deletes VODs after 14-60 days.
+Problem: Twitch deletes VODs after 14 to 60 days.

 Solution:

-• Convert VODs to Highlights (permanent) before expiration
+- Convert VODs to Highlights (permanent)

-• Set reminders to transcribe valuable content before deletion
+- Set reminders before deletion

 Challenge 4: Very Long Streams